MarcoLodini/windows365/Windows365/enterprise/provisioning.md

 Admins need only provide a few configuration details to set up the provisioning process.
 Then, users who have a Windows 365 license and match the configuration details automatically have a Cloud PC provisioned for them.
 Provisioning is a one-time per user and per-license process.
 Any given user and license pair can only have one Cloud PC provisioned for them.

+## How many Cloud PCs can be provisioned per user?

+Each user can have up to one Cloud PC of each [Windows 365 Enterprise SKU](cloud-pc-size-recommendations.md) and multiple [Windows 365 Frontline Cloud PCs](introduction-windows-365-frontline.md).

+## High-level process

 At a high level, the full provisioning process looks like this:

 1. You [create a provisioning policy](create-provisioning-policy.md) to manage who gets access to Cloud PCs.
 The provisioning policies are the engines that build, configure, and make Cloud PCs available to end users.
 Within a policy, you provide details for the network, the [image](device-images.md) used to create each Cloud PC, and a Microsoft Entra user group.